Polo4496/ESILV_Linux_Git_Python/TD/TD4.md

 ```
 I have called it lgp-instance (IP: 34.155.100.18)
 ```
-3. Connect to the distant server via your terminal<br>
+3. Connect to the distant server via your terminal
-— Do chmod 400 your private key file.
-The connection won’t work otherwise<br>
+- Do chmod 400 your private key file.
+The connection won’t work otherwise
-— Use an SSH instruction to connect to your remote instance<br>
+- Use an SSH instruction to connect to your remote instance
-— Exit to return to your local machine
+- Exit to return to your local machine
 ```
 ssh-keygen
 cd ~/.ssh